 - The History of Labor Day — How we came to celebrate this holiday

 - The Origins of Labor Day — From PBS NewsHour

-- Why We Celebrate Labor Day — From the How Stuff Works website
+- Why Do We Celebrate Labor Day — From the How Stuff Works website

-- History of Labor Day — The origins of the holiday that celebrates the successes of the labor movement.
+- Labor Day — The origins of the holiday that celebrates the successes of the labor movement.
 Includes labor leaders and history, with images and video, from the History Channel.